Dusk Graphics Backends — Pick the Right One

 • Dolphin supports Vulkan, OpenGL, and D3D12.

 The practical upside: when one backend has a driver bug for your specific GPU, you have six fallbacks.
-The downside: Dusk’s renderer is constrained to features all backends can support — so you won’t see, e.g., D3D12-exclusive ray tracing tricks.
+The downside: Dusklight’s renderer is constrained to features all backends can support — so you won’t see, e.g., D3D12-exclusive ray tracing tricks.

 Common backend-switching scenarios

-”Dusk launches but the screen is black with audio”
+”Dusklight launches but the screen is black with audio”

 • This is usually a renderer-specific issue.
 Try a different backend.